cibilex/new-tutorials/bullmq.md

 When jobs are deleted, they are completely removed from all relevant parts of Redis.
 For example, if an email job with ID 4 is deleted, `EXISTS bull:email:4` will return 0, and it won't be in the `ZRANGE bull:email:completed 0 -1` list.

-Finally, keep in mind that when a new job is published, if a job with that ID already exists, the new job won't be published and a `duplicated` event will be triggered instead.

 We can use both `removeOnComplete` and `removeOnFail` within the options of both `Worker` and `queue.add` functions.It depends us,If we want to add option per job,then add these to add function can be a better solution.